AdriaBinteHabib/aunet-timeseries/README.md

-# AUNET: Attention-Based Time Series Forecaster
+# AUNET: Attention-based Unified Network
 AUNET is a custom attention-based deep learning architecture for time series forecasting, built using TensorFlow and Keras.
 Inspired by Transformer-based models, AUNET supports multistep forecasting with lag features and engineered temporal signals.

 ## Features